top_eng.jpg

 Jun Ohara

-Making full use of various―both analytical and numerical―quantum statistical methods, we explore novel quantum cooperative phenomena in low-dimensional electron systems.
-Understanding of phenomena must be our ultimate goal, but we often take furthermore interest in the mathematical and methodological ways we can accomplish this.
-We construct microscopic theories on a variety of physics such as spin liquid, nuclear magnetic resonance, inelastic neutron scattering, Raman scattering, optical conductivity, and photoinduced phase transition in geometric lattice magnets, transition metal complexes, and organic polymers.
+Making full use of various―both analytical and numerical―quantum statistical methods, we explore novel quantum cooperative phenomena in strongly correlated electron systems.
+A recent keyword is "topology".
+Interpretation of phenomena must be our ultimate goal, but we often take further interest in the mathematical and methodological ways we can accomplish this.
+We construct microscopic theories on a variety of physics such as quantum spin liquid, photoinduced magnetism, nuclear magnetic resonance, inelastic neutron scattering, Raman scattering, optical conductivity, and angle-resolved photoemission spectroscopy.
 We sometimes enjoy theoretical formulation in itself and sometimes interpret observations in cooperation with experimentalists and chemist.

 J-Material: Physics of strongly Correlated Systems Professor